sjl/.plan/README.markdown

 Got `stumpish` set up so I can poke at stumpwm from within scripts.
 Hacked my `pass` binary to pop up the copied message with `stumpish` so it's a little less opaque when I use the stumpwm shortcut to grab a pass.

+## 2018-07-28

+Finally got my VPN setup on the Linux machine.
+Had to disable IPv6 at the router because PIA doesn't support it, and leaving it enabled will leak my actual IP, and I wanted to use OpenVPN instead of PIA's custom app thing.
+Networking is a mess.